 **Ignition Interlock Device- see description below.
 The criminal side of a DUI is something that many individuals can overcome, but there is always another step to the process that can make your life more difficult than you may expect.
-As such, when facing a DUI charge, whether in the state of Washington or Idaho, it cannot be stressed enough that time is of the essence, and the sooner you can speak with a DUI Defense Attorney, the sooner you will be able to get your criminal matter resolved in the most feasible way possible.
+As such, when facing a DUI charge, whether in the state of Washington or Idaho, it cannot be stressed enough that time is of the essence, and the sooner you can speak with a DUI Defense Attorney in Spokane, the sooner you will be able to get your criminal matter resolved in the most feasible way possible.
 While the primary consequences of a DUI conviction are criminal in nature, there are non-criminal consequences that you should be aware of.
 Read on further to learn about how a DUI conviction can affect your driving abilities as well as other aspects of your life.
 Please also feel free to call us anytime 24/7 if you have any questions @ (509) 337-5082.

 When You’re Charged With A DUI